jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Insert the clamp"
 image = "tool---insert-clamp.jpg"
-content = "Clamp down the wires by pushing in the clamp and securing it with a 12mm button head." %}
+content = "Clamp down the wires by pushing in the clamp and securing it with a screw." screw = "M3x12/BTN" %}

 {% include step.html
 title = "Clip the tool wires"